 For the spicy gochujang aioli –

-- 4 tablespoons aioli (try my easy vegan garlic aioli)
+- 1/3 cup aioli (try my easy egg-free garlic aioli)

 Instructions

 - Heat the oil.
-Add the ¼ cup of olive oil to a large oven safe dish and get in the oven at 250C fan.
-You want the oil to be SUPER hot when you put the chips in the oven, so try and let it heat for at least 30 minutes.
+Add the ¼ cup of oil to a large oven-safe dish (or tray) and pop into the oven at 480F/250C fan.
+You want the oil to be SUPER hot when you add the fries, so try and let it heat for at least 30 minutes.

 - Par-boil the potatoes.
-Chop your potatoes into thick chips (I cut them into quarters lengthways, then cut them into chip sized pieces).
+Chop your potatoes into thick fries (I cut them into quarters lengthways, then into fry-sized pieces).
 No need to peel!
-Add them to a large pot with 2 teaspoons of salt and cover with cold water.
-Place over a high heat, bring to the boil and simmer for 4 minutes.
-Drain the chips in a colander over the sink, then put them back into the dry pot.
-Scatter over 1 tablespoon of polenta and give the pot a good shake to coat the chips.
+Add them to a large pot with 1 tablespoon of salt and cover with cold water.
+Place over high heat, bring to a boil and simmer for 4 minutes.
+Drain the fries in a colander over the sink, then return them to the dry pot.
+Scatter over 1 tablespoon of polenta and give the pot a good shake to coat the fries.
 The polenta will cling to all the craggy bits of the potatoes and make a super crispy crust.
-It’s my little secret to getting the best chips every time!
+It’s my little secret to getting the best fries every time!

-- Cook the chips.
-Once the oil has been heating for at least 30 minutes, remove the tray from the oven and carefully pour the chips into the tray.
-Do be careful here because the oil will splatter (and make the most satisfying sizzling sound!)
-Scatter 1 teaspoon of salt over the chips and toss with a large spoon or tongs to mix through.
-Cook for 35 minutes, turning the chips a couple of times throughout cooking.
+- Cook the fries.
+Once the oil has been heating for at least 30 minutes, remove the tray from the oven and carefully pour the fries into the tray.
+Be careful here because the oil will splatter (and make the most satisfying sizzling sound!)
+Scatter 1 teaspoon of flaky salt over the fries and toss with a large spoon or tongs.
+Cook for 30 to 35 minutes, turning the fries a couple of times throughout cooking.

 - Make the spicy gochujang aioli.
-In a small bowl, combine 4 tablespoons of aioli with 2 tablespoons of gochujang paste.
+In a small bowl, mix 1/3 cup of aioli with 1 tablespoon of gochujang paste.
 Set aside.
-PRO TIP: If you’re worried it’ll be TOO spicy, reduce the amount of gochujang to 1 tablespoon, taste, and then add a little more if you think it needs it.
+PRO TIP: If you’re worried it’ll be TOO spicy, reduce the amount of gochujang to 1/2 tablespoon, taste it, and then add a little more if you think it needs it.

 - Garnish and serve.
-Once the chips are looking golden and crispy on the outside, remove them from the oven.
-Transfer them to a serving dish and scatter over the chopped spring onion, 1 teaspoon of flaky salt and 1 tablespoon of sesame seeds.
+Once the fries look golden and crispy on the outside, remove them from the oven.
+Transfer them to a serving dish and scatter over the chopped scallions, another teaspoon of flaky salt and 1 tablespoon of sesame seeds.
 Serve with the spicy gochujang aioli on the side.

 Notes

-If you want to get ahead, you can make the spicy aioli in advance (it will last at least 5 days in the fridge, depending on the aioli you use.
-Our vegan aioli will last for 3 weeks).
-You can also par-boil the chips and toss them in the polenta ahead of time and just cook them when you’re ready.
-I’ll often prepare the chips in this way earlier in the day I want to serve them to save time.
+PREP AHEAD: If you want to get ahead, you can make the spicy aioli in advance (it will last at least 5 days in the fridge, depending on the aioli you use.
+You can also par-boil the fries and toss them in the polenta ahead of time and just cook them when you’re ready.
+I’ll often prepare the fries in this way earlier in the day I want to serve them to save time.

 - Prep Time: 10